dark0dave/infinity_viewer/README.md

 - TLK files, due to the number of strings javascript can not handle parsing 100k+ strings, so we parse the first hundred for now, some kind of scrolling needs to be implemented
 - KEY files, for the same reason as the TLK files, so this is mega/giga slow
+- BIF files, recursive file parsing is not done and rendering tilesets is not done

 ## Todo